art-framework/core/docs/developer/README.md

 One powerfull feature ob the [ART-Framework](https://github.com/silthus/art-framework) is the reuseability of actions, requirements and trigger accross multiple plugins without knowing the implementation and config of those.

 All you need to do to use ART inside your plugin is to provide a reference to the loaded `ARTConfig`.
 How you load this config is up to you.
-However to make your life simple ART provides some helper methods for Bukkits `ConfigurationSection` (*coming soon*) and implements [ConfigLib](https://github.com/Silthus/ConfigLib) for some easy config loading.
+However to make your life simple ART provides some helper methods for Bukkits `ConfigurationSection` and implements [ConfigLib](https://github.com/Silthus/ConfigLib) for easy configuration loading.

 > Make sure you load your ARTConfig after all plugins are loaded and enabled.
 > To do this you can use this handy method: `Bukkit.getScheduler().runTaskLater(this, () -> {...}, 1L);`